simp/simp-doc/docs/HOWTO/20_Puppet/Hiera_eyaml.rst

-If a user editing the :file:`.eyaml` file has access to both the private and public keys, they can use :command:`eyaml edit file.eyaml` as a convenient alternative to the :command:`eyaml encrypt` example in th previous section.
+If a user editing the :file:`.eyaml` file has access to both the private and public keys, they can use :command:`eyaml edit file.eyaml` as a convenient alternative to the :command:`eyaml encrypt` example in the previous section.

 :command:`eyaml edit` will automatically decrypt the file and bring up an editor to edit the values in plaintext.
 After exiting the editor, any edited values